Ricardo Salinas Pliego: Career

-In 2012, Grupo Elektra acquired Advance America, —currently Purpose Financial—, a company that provides short-term non- bank loans in the United States.
-Also put into operation Punto Casa de Bolsa.
-The Group operates more than six thousand points of contact in Mexico, United States, Guatemala, Honduras, Peru and Panama.

 Salinas has participated and addressed The World Economic Forum, The Economist Roundtable on Mexico, the Young Presidents' Organization, UCLA, the Institute of the Americas, Harvard Business School and TED, where he discussed issues related to globalization, education, entrepreneurship, freedom and opportunity in the BOP.
 He also has a blog where he publishes his business, political, economic and cultural ideas.
 His articles have been published in The New York Times, The Boston Globe, The Hill, Newsweek in Spanish, La Opinión, and regularly writes in the Mexican press.
 Mr. Salinas was the first Mexican to elect the board of trustees of the Aspen Institute.

 It was announced in 2020 that Salinas had 10% of his liquid portfolio invested in Bitcoin.

 On 15 September 2025, Salinas launched his own political party, the Anti-Crime and Anti-Corruption Movement (MAAC), intended to compete in the 2030 Mexican general election.

 Philanthropy

-Salinas formed the nonprofit Fundación Azteca in 1997 to address a broad range of social problems with ongoing campaigns in healthcare and nutrition, education, and the protection of the environment.
-It is a foundation that finances and supports other foundations.
-Fundación Azteca has raised millions of dollars, benefiting hundreds of thousands of lives.

-In April 2021, the Ricardo B. Salinas Pliego Center was inaugurated, a space that seeks to promote the development of ideas that contribute to the transformation of Mexico, based on six lines of action: Freedom, Rule of Law, Education, Leadership, Art and Culture, and Innovation and Entrepreneurship.
-The initiative is made up of the following programs: Arte & Cultura, through which artistic and cultural activities are promoted to raise the quality of life of society; Caminos de la Libertad, a space for reflection on different aspects of freedom that seeks to raise awareness of its value and Kybernus, which promotes the formation of young leaders from the local level.